 Be vigilant – do a daily tick check.
 Take a shower and wash your hair all the while searching all those places that ticks love to hide: in your hair, under your arms, between your legs, behind the knees, and even in your belly button.

 The easiest way is to inspect yourself do it while sitting on the toilet.
 Just look down.
 It’s a lot easier to see many of those “below the belt” places where people commonly find nymphal and larval ticks than while leaning over or contorting to look in the mirror.
 And most people practice toilet-sitting at least once or twice a day.

 Check your pets and keep your pets off the furniture.
 Don’t forget to check your pet too.
-Keep our Sea Ranch ticks off your pets by regular thorough inspection even if it means you are only looking for a single tick.
-This lone tick could be carrying eggs that would eventually become thousands of tiny vampires in no time.
+Regular and thorough inspections even if it means you are only looking for a single tick will keep ticks off your pet and out of the house.
+Just one tick could be carrying eggs filled with vampire-like buggers ready to make you their first meal.

 And give her a good bath as well!
-Sea Ranch ticks can easily drop off on carpets or furniture, where they will wait for a bloodmeal to come along.
-Ask your vet about pet shampoos that work as good tick prevention, something that has a stronger formula but be sure to carefully follow instructions about its use.
+Sea Ranch ticks can easily drop off on carpets or furniture, where they will wait for a blood meal to come along.
+Before you use a strong pet shampoo designed for tick prevention, check with your vet and carefully follow instructions about its use.